fenderglass/kolmogorov-lab/_pages/research.md

 The new long-read sequencing technologies (such as Pacific Biosciences or Oxford Nanopore) increased the read length up to tens of thousands of nucleotides, and substantially improved the quality of many genome assemblies.
-These technologies, however, are facing the challenge of the high read errors.
+These technologies, however, are facing the challenge of the high error rates.
 We have created the [Flye](https://github.com/fenderglass/Flye) algorithm for assembly of long and error-prone reads to address this challenge.
 Flye is using the novel [repeat graph framework](https://www.nature.com/articles/s41587-019-0072-8), which enables fast and accurate assemblies of various organisms.
 In particular,